truenas/documentation/content/SCALE/GettingStarted/Install/InstallEnterpriseHASCALE.md

    {{< trueimage src="/images/SCALE/SystemSettings/FailoverSyncToPeerDialog.png" alt="Failover Sync To Peer" id="Failover Sync To Peer" >}}

-When the system comes back up, log into SCALE using the virtual IP address.
+When the system comes back up, log into TrueNAS using the virtual IP address.
 The main **Dashboard** displays two **System Information** widgets.
 In standard configurations by iXsystems, Controller 1 shows its serial number and a host name that includes the letter **a**.
 Controller 2 is labeled as **Standby Controller** and shows its serial number and a host name that includes the letter **b**.
 Take note of this information.